mattpiccolella/useless-chrome-extensions/README.md

 }
 ```

 Now that we have this, copy `script.js` from our sample `text-replacement` code we saw earlier.
-Inside of it, please update `MATCH` and `REPLACE` to be 'Trump' and 'Drumpf'.
+Inside of it, please update `MATCH` and `REPLACE` to be 'Steve Carell' and 'Michael Scott'.
 When you're finished, your code should look as follows:

 ```javascript
 var ELEMENT = 1;